 And to get old windows clean on the outside, you can’t beat this mixture of 45% rubbing alcohol, 45% water, and 10% home ammonia.
 Remember to handle the ammonia with extreme caution.

-If you have ever tried cleaning old windows or glasses that have been too long since they were last washed, you are familiar with a layer of grime that feels a bit oily and will just not come off with simple soap and water.
+If you have ever tried cleaning old windows or glasses that have been too long since they were last washed, you are familiar with a layer of grime that feels a bit oily and will just not come off with simple soap, or detergent, and water.
 This window and glass cleaner is guaranteed to make easy work of this grime.

 3. DIY Chemical-free cleaning wipes

-Use chemical-free cleaning wipes to clean just about any surface in your home.
+Use chemical-free cleaning wipes to clean just about any surface in your home and out of bacteria.
 It’s made with vinegar, rubbing alcohol, dish soap, water, and essential oils.

 Soak paper towels in this concoction and you have your own wipes that are cheap and work very effectively to clean and disinfect any surfaces.
 Unlike commercial towels, these disintegrate fast after disposing and so you do not have to worry about your waste littering the beach somewhere.